Older brother and mother play with younger sibling

 Grocery shopping is an easy opportunity to show your children how to work within a food budget.
 You and your child can start by looking around at your pantry and refrigerator and make notes on what is needed.
 You can discuss with your child what your budget is for groceries and how long these supplies have to last until the next time you shop.
 It’s also a great time to reinforce the difference between a need and a want.
 They may want those potato chips, but you need to buy milk instead with those dollars.

 If shopping online, then start looking together for your items on your shopping list.
 As you add it to your cart, have your child keep an eye on your growing total.
 Once you reach your budgeted dollar amount, it’s time to stop.
 If there are still items you need to purchase, you and your child can decide together on what to put back in order get the necessary items.
 Again, this is a great time to discuss a need vs. a want.
-Later, if they want a treat while checking out, they can spend their money for it.
+Later, if they want a treat while checking out, they can spend their money on it.
 This will show them the true cost of non-budgeted items.

 When paying your bills online, have your children watch so they can start to see the costs of running the home.
 They might start to understand why you are constantly reminding them to turn off the lights when there’s no one in a room!